RomuloDevelop/Feed-Unsplash/README.md

 $ pod install
 ```

-Then can run the project executing the following command:
+Then you can run the project executing the following command:

 ```bash
 $ yarn ios